tbm/homepage/content/debian/kirkwood/qnap/ts-119/install.md

 starting with the installation of Debian since Debian will format the whole disk during the installation.
 Also, Debian will replace the QNAP firmware in flash, so it's also recommended to make a copy of the flash (mtd) partitions.
-Debian will only modify the first two flash partitions but it's a good idea to keep a copy of all partitions as you may need them to use the recovery mode.
+Debian will only modify two flash partitions but it's a good idea to keep a copy of all partitions as you may need them to use the recovery mode.
 More detailed instructions for making a backup of your flash partitions will be given later.